pajlada/settings/README.md

 class ServerManager {
     ...

-    static pajlada::settings::Setting serverPort;
+    static pajlada::Settings::Setting serverPort;
 }

 // servermanager.cpp
-pajlada::settings::Setting ServerManager::serverPort(new SettingData("serverPort", 1337 /* default port */)->setDescription("Port that the server will be hosted on"));
+pajlada::Settings::Setting ServerManager::serverPort(new SettingData("serverPort", 1337 /* default port */)->setDescription("Port that the server will be hosted on"));
 ```

 OR